 I disagree.
 John Maynard Keynes was wrong.
 If you just your own powers of observation, it is clear he was wrong.
 Keynes was well-intentioned but, like Karl Marx, Keynesian economics is fuzzy logic.
 His economic theory threw back the progress of civilization and the defenders of that paradigm.
 If governments did not listen to Keynesian professors, we would all have been better off, wealthier and live with more freedom.

 Keynesian theory in a nutshell

 Keynes believed that aggregate demand (Consumption + Investment + Government expenditures), settled below full employment.
-This long-term could be a life time for some as ‘in the long-run we are all dead’.
-Therefore there was need for action.
-For him inadequate demand (C+I+G) was the cause of chronic unemployment.
+This long-term could be a lifetime for some as ‘in the long-run, we are all dead’.
+Therefore there was a need for action.
+For him, inadequate demand (C+I+G) was the cause of chronic unemployment.
 If demand was increased the economy would move back to a state of full employment.
 Demand could come from Consumption or Investment.
-However, when this did not occur, government needs to prime the pump by spending.
+However, when this did not occur, the government needs to prime the pump by spending.
 It is a nice economic fairy-tale but unfortunately reckless and it is beyond me how so many academics and politicians built careers on this idea.

 A few reasons why the Economist John Maynard Keynes got it wrong

 - The damage continues Freedom in the market, balanced government budgets and a gold standard where nullified by Keynes.
 I personally like freedom, responsible governments, and money that can be trusted.
 Keynes’ economics hurts us today.